haozhou32/nvim/README.md

 | `<Ctrl><Click>`   | inverse search (on Zathura)                           | n    |

-- There are other key bindings and all of them are prefixed by `<localleader>l`.
 - We can also customize the conceal rules at vimtex.lua.
 - If you use Skim as the pdf reader (on Mac OS), you should open Skim and navigate to `setting > Sync` and select `PDF-Tex Sync Support`.
 Then set the `Preset` field to `Custom`, set the `command` field to `nvim`, and the `Arguments` field to

 ```shell
 --headless -c "VimtexInverseSearch %line '$file'"
 ```